congress Scott Fitzgerald

 Scott L. Fitzgerald is an American politician and one-time newspaper publisher.
 He is a Republican member of the U.S. House of Representatives, where he represents Wisconsin's 5th congressional district.
 He previously was a longtime member of the Wisconsin Senate, representing the 13th District from 1995 to 2021.

-Scott Fitzgerald for congress
+congress Scott Fitzgerald

 On This Page